rgambord/c99-doc/doc/sections/7/12/9/2/index.rst

 .. _9899_7.12.9.2p2:

+.. container:: snum

+   :ref:`2 <9899_7.12.9.2p2>`

-:ref:`2 <9899_7.12.9.2p2>` The floor functions compute the largest integer value not greater than x.
+The floor functions compute the largest integer value not greater than x.

 .. rubric:: Returns

 .. _9899_7.12.9.2p3:

+.. container:: snum

+   :ref:`3 <9899_7.12.9.2p3>`

-:ref:`3 <9899_7.12.9.2p3>` The floor functions return ⌊x⌋, expressed as a floating-point number.
+The floor functions return ⌊x⌋, expressed as a floating-point number.